 To receive academic credit for a course, you must enroll in the verified track for the course.

-For more information about enrolling, see Enrolling and Pursuing Certificates.
+For more information about enrolling, see Enrolling in edX Courses or Programs.

 When you take a course for academic credit, you may have to complete proctored exams.
 Proctored exams are exams that have time limits and that use online proctoring software to monitor activity.
 To pass a proctored exam, you must receive both a passing grade for the exam itself and a Pass result when the recording of your proctoring session is reviewed.